To start a rebase-worker or rebase-stack from the local directory,

 create a full backup file of all your databases.

-npx rebase-framework datastore-backup
+npx rebase-run datastore-backup

-verb to execute the designated
+Use the datastore-restore verb to execute the designated

 restoration script, as defined in your manifest file.
 This is intended to